 Can one of the Shadin Avionics 933612-0X be used to provide RS-232 data two (2) EFBs?

-Yes, as long as the RS-232 is valid you the output can drive two (2) EFBs.
+Yes, if the RS-232 is valid you the output can drive two (2) EFBs.

 Shadin Avionics operates a certified FAA and EASA Part 145 Repair Station.
 Having troubles with a Shadin part?
 Our team is available to support and repair your Shadin products.